patr1ck/janus-web-dev/README.md

 Scripts for controlling the VMs are included in `/scripts`.
 All that's required to setup both instances is running the `start` and then `setup` scripts.

 **Note**: The first-run of `start` may take some time depending on your internet connection, as it has to download a 130MB VM. `start` also requires your admin password, as it will add an `/etc/hosts` entries for the VMs.
-(They will be accessible at `backend-wp.test` and `frontend-next.test`)

 ```